ssvlabs/SIPs/sips/cluster_consensus.md

 Regarding the number of bits exchanged, we estimate that this proposal will reduce the current value to, at least, $52.96$%.
 Notice that this reduction is not as significant as the number of messages reduction due to the larger post-consensus messages.

-Again with Monte Carlo simulations using the Mainnet dataset, the number of attestation duties aggregated presented the following distribution (notice that it also represents the number of partial signature messages merged into a single message).
+Again with Monte Carlo simulations using the Mainnet dataset, the number of attestation duties aggregated presented the following distribution.

 <p align="center">
 <img src="./images/cluster_consensus/aggregated_duties.png"  width="50%" height="10%">